WhoIAM-Development/WhoIAmB2CLocalizationTool/README.md

 # 2. Conversion of Xml to CSV
-* The xml file should have Localization node as the root element.
+* The xml file should have Localization node as the root element or TrustFrameworkPolicy > BuildingBlocks > Localization.
+* The xml files pulled directly from policies repository **won't work without replacing the variables**.
+This is because xml parsing fails.

 # 3. Conversion of Excel/CSV to JSON
 * The sample input file can be found in "Sample Input Files/1_ExcelToXML.xlsx".